Innovailable/webrtc-test/README.md

 ## Usage

 This project uses [wintersmith](http://wintersmith.io/) to generate static content.
+Install wintersmith and the dependencies of this package:

-To build the application install wintersmith and run:
+    [sudo] npm install -g wintersmith
     npm install

+To build the static files which you can deploy:

     wintersmith build

 The generated files can be found in the `build` directory.

+Wintersmith also has a preview mode, which will start a webserver that builds the files on the fly:

+    wintersmith preview

 You can use environment variables to configure the mandatory and optional dependencies and and configure the application.
-The following environment variables are available:
+The following environment variables are currently available:

 * `URL_BASE`: the url under which the page will be available (for invitation links)